tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 nohup ./main --config .env &
 ```

-To stop the server, you will have to kill the process with these commands (replace 8080 with your port number)
+To stop the server, you will have to kill the process with these commands.

 ```bash
 sudo lsof -i :8080
 sudo kill -9 <PID>
 ```

-where `<PID>` is the number in the `PID` column of the output of the `lsof` command.
+Just replace 8080 with your port number, and `<PID>` with the number in the `PID` column of the output of the `lsof` command.

 On Windows, you can look at making the server a service, which I am sure you can find a guide for online.